 Centos 5.5 installed in VMWare.

-Stop the LDAP service.
 Stop DHCP service.

 Set VMware network settings to NAT and set your server IP settings to obtain IP address automatically.